Biden’s ‘body man’ to leave the White House

 “In moments big, small and extraordinary, he’s been a trusted and loyal confidante who everyone counts on and who always delivers.
 Jill and I will miss Stephen, but we’re proud that he will continue to serve the American people in his new role in the Biden-Harris administration as he continues his career in public service,” said Biden.

 Goepfert will now work under Secretary of Transportation Pete Buttigieg.
 The Department of Transportation has not released information about his new position or his official start date.
+He will be replaced by Jacob Spreyer.

 Chief White House Correspondent Emily Barkann contributed edits.